-5.1 In order to comply with this CoP, the DNO and suppliersLicensees must establish, implement and comply with industry procedures which set out detailed roles, responsibilities and best practice processes for each of the following requirements.
-The arrangements to achieve each of these requirements must be included in the industry procedures.

-- 5.15.2 The DNO and suppliers Licensees must take reasonable steps to investigate and deal with the Theft of Electricity.
-The DNO and suppliers Licensees are required to work together and to cooperate with each other to achieve this. - 5.25.3 Where an instance of suspected theft is identified the DNO and suppliersLicensees must take all reasonable steps to promptly investigate that suspected Theft of Electricity and must have procedures in place setting out the arrangements for such investigations.
+- 5.1 In order to comply with this CoP, the Licensees must establish, implement and comply with industry procedures which set out detailed roles, responsibilities and best practice processes for each of the following requirements.
+The arrangements to achieve each of these requirements must be included in the industry procedures. - 5.2 The Licensees must take reasonable steps to investigate and deal with the Theft of Electricity.
+Licensees are required to work together and to cooperate with each other to achieve this. - 5.3 Where an instance of suspected theft is identified the Licensees must take all reasonable steps to promptly investigate that suspected Theft of Electricity and must have procedures in place setting out the arrangements for such investigations.